 - Japan Connected-free Wi-Fi.
 One of the most popular Wi-Fi apps, with more than 170,000 access points.

 - NTT East Free Wi-Fi Japan.
 This hotspot aggregation service is tied to the Japan Connected-free Wi-Fi app (above).
 If you need east-only Wi-Fi, it's perfect; otherwise you might as well get nationwide access with the app.
+(Update: it seems NTT realized the redundancy of this service, because the page for this free Wi-Fi was removed.)

 - Travel Japan Wi-Fi.
 Pretty handy, with more than 200,000 access points.